 Gödöllő

-The town north-east of Budapest can boast with about 70 sights but tourists come here mainly to see the Royal Palace (Királyi Kastély).
-The building has come to be known as one of the symbols of Hungarian autonomy as it had been the summer abode of Sisi, empress of Austria and queen of Hungary in the 19th century.
+The town north-east of Budapest can boast about 70 sights, but tourists come here mainly to see the Royal Palace (Királyi Kastély).
+The building has become known as one of the symbols of Hungarian autonomy as it was the summer abode of Sisi, empress of Austria and queen of Hungary in the 19th century.

 Emperor Franz Joseph and his royal consort Queen Elisabeth, affectionately called Sissi by Hungarians, would often stay in the 250-year-old Baroque royal palace (1 Szabadság tér) of Gödöllő.
-The park of the Baroque building is beautiful, visitors are awaited with permanent and temporary exhibitions and classical concerts.
+The park of the Baroque building is beautiful, and visitors are awaited by permanent and temporary exhibitions and classical concerts.

-After 200 years the restored Baroque Theatre is open to the public once again.
+After 200 years, the restored Baroque Theatre is open to the public once again.
 The chapel and Calvary in Elisabeth Park are from the 18th century.
-Because of the 700-year-old miraculous statue of the Virgin Mary, the devotional church in Máriabesnyő was elevated to the rank of basilica minor and became a famous shrine.
+Because of the 700-year-old miraculous statue of the Virgin Mary, the holy church in Máriabesnyő was elevated to the rank of basilica minor and became a famous shrine.

-The Hungarian Grand Prix takes place at the Hungaroring in the outskirts of Mogyoród in mid-August.
+The Hungarian Grand Prix takes place at the Hungaroring on the outskirts of Mogyoród in mid-August.
 There is an aquapark adjoining Hungaroring.

 Visiting Szentendre

-Only 45 minutes outside the city by HÉV, this small Serbian village boasts a number of tiny museums, shopping opportunities, and pleasant strolls along the Danube.
+Only 45 minutes outside the city by HÉV, this small Serbian village boasts several tiny museums, shopping opportunities, and pleasant strolls along the Danube.

-It’s hard to point out what makes Szentendre the charming town it is.
-You wouldn’t be very far from the truth saying either the Mediterranean feel, the little old alleys, the galleries, the tiny shops or the fresh air.
-One thing is for sure: the view of the Danube from the hills Szamárhegy and Templomdomb contributes a lot to the atmosphere.
-At the Museum of Micro Miracles (Mikro Csodák Múzeuma) and Művészetmalom exciting exhibitions are on display.
+It’s hard to point out what makes Szentendre such a charming town.
+You wouldn’t be very far from the truth, saying either the Mediterranean feel, the little old alleys, the galleries, the tiny shops, or the fresh air.
+One thing is for sure: the view of the Danube from the hills of Szamárhegy and Templomdomb contributes a lot to the atmosphere.
+At the Museum of Micro Miracles (Mikro Csodák Múzeuma) and Művészetmalom, exciting exhibitions are on display.
 The humanistic nature of the settlement is further emphasized by the collection of the Kovács Margit Ceramics Museum (Kovács Margit Kerámia Múzeum).
 And the most life-like museum is the Skanzen, an open-air ethnographic museum.

 Vác